-- 1. means an animal (whether living or dead) of a species that throughout its life cycle usually lives: - a. in water (whether freshwater or saltwater); or - b. in or on foreshores; or - c. in or on land under water - 2. includes: - a. prawns, crayfish, rock lobsters, crabs and other crustaceans - b. scallops, oysters, pearl oysters and other molluscs - c. sponges, annelid worms, beche-de-mer and other holothurians - d. trochus and green snails - 3. does not include: - a. crocodiles; or - b. protected animals under the Nature Conservation Act 1992; or - c. pests under the Pest Management Act 2001; or - d. animals prescribed under a regulation not to be fish - also includes: - a. the spat, spawn and eggs of fish - b. any part of fish or spat, spawn or eggs of fish - c. treated fish, including treated spat, spawn and eggs of fish - d. coral, coral limestone, shell grit or star sand - e. freshwater or saltwater products declared under a regulation to be fish.
+- means an animal (whether living or dead) of a species that throughout its life cycle usually lives: 1. - a. in water (whether freshwater or saltwater); or - in or on foreshores; or b. - in or on land under water C. - 2. includes: - prawns, crayfish, rock lobsters, crabs and other crustaceans a. - scallops, oysters, pearl oysters and other molluscs b. - sponges, annelid worms, beche-de-mer and other holothurians c. - d. trochus and green snails - 3. does not include: crocodiles: or - a. b. protected animals under the Nature Conservation Act 1992; or - pests under the Pest Management Act 2001; or c. - d. animals prescribed under a regulation not to be fish - also includes: 4 - the spat, spawn and eggs of fish a. - any part of fish or spat, spawn or eggs of fish b. - treated fish, including treated spat, spawn and eggs of fish C. - d. coral, coral limestone, shell grit or star sand - freshwater or saltwater products declared under a regulation to be fish. e.